Officer gets nearly 12 years for killing Atatiana Jefferson

-FORT WORTH, Texas (AP) — A former Texas police officer who fatally shot Atatiana Jefferson through a rear window of her home in 2019 was sentenced on Tuesday to 11 years and 10 months in prison for his manslaughter conviction.
+A former Texas police officer who fatally shot Atatiana Jefferson through a rear window of her home in 2019 was sentenced Tuesday to nearly 12 years in prison for his manslaughter conviction.

 Aaron Dean, 38, had faced up to 20 years in prison, but jurors also had the option of sentencing him to probation.
-The same jury that convicted him of manslaughter Thursday also determined the sentence.
+The same jury that convicted him of manslaughter Thursday also determined the sentence — 11 years, 10 months and 12 days.

 The white Fort Worth officer shot the 28-year-old Black woman while responding to a call about an open front door.
 His guilty verdict was a rare conviction of an officer for killing someone who was also armed with a gun.